XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-js.md

     "xrpl-tagged-address-codec": "^0.2.1"
 }
 ```
-you can install them by copying the dependencies from the [package.json](_code-samples/build-a-wallet/js/package.json) file to your project's package.json or simply running `yarn add <package-name>` or `npm install <package-name>` for each package.
+you can install them by copying the dependencies from the [package.json](_code-samples/build-a-wallet/js/package.json) file to your project's package.json and running `yarn` or `npm i`.
+You can also do `yarn add <package-name>` or `npm install <package-name>` for each individual package.

 - Create a new file `.env` in the root directory of the project and add the following variables: